 - Reviewing your contracts with those providers to determine if any revisions need to be made

 A controller is the organization that determines the purposes, conditions, and means of the processing of personal data.
 A processor is an organization that processes personal data on behalf of the controller.
-When using SparkPost to send email, you will be the controller and SparkPost will be the processor.
+For example, if you’re using SparkPost to send email, you will be the controller and SparkPost will be the processor.

 GDPR defines personal data broadly as “any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.”

 Under this definition, nearly ALL information about a EU resident is personal data–including, for example, names, ages, Social Security Numbers, email addresses, online identifiers and location data, IP addresses and mobile device IDs, cookies, and also more sensitive personal data such as genetic data and biometric data, including fingerprints, facial recognition and retinal scans.